 Now, if you’re starting a project from scratch, hop into your assets panel and you’ll see a big blue button to link assets or if you’re working off an existing document, you’ll press the plus button at the top.
 Now you can browse for documents that either you have created or that have been shared with you - and when one is selected, all assets from the source document will flow on in, and any imported asset will be marked with a link icon.
 You also have the ability to filter to show not only a specific type of asset, but also assets that were created locally in this document or any that have been linked from other files.

-You can now start using the colours, character styles and components that have come round from the source document and if you’re working on different sized screens, your linked components will resize beautifully.
+You can now start using the colours, character styles and components that have come over from the source document and if you’re working on different sized screens, your linked components will resize beautifully.

 But the beauty of working with a design system, is the ability to update a single master file and have the changes push to everyone who may be pulling from it.